j-cunanan/price-optimization-using-brightdata/README.md

 ## 📞 Support

 For questions about Bright Data integration or advanced features, check the inline documentation or logs at `data/monitor.log`.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚖️ Legal Notice

+This software is for educational and research purposes.
+Please:
+- Respect robots.txt and terms of service
+- Use reasonable request rates
+- Review Bright Data's terms for commercial usage
+- Comply with applicable laws and regulations

 ---